BorisDudkin/FinTech_Project_1_Investment_Advice/README.md

 ## Installation Guide

-To run this program the application must be started from the terminal using Streamlit.<br/> Once the installations below are completed, navigate to the 'Boris' folder and run the following command in your terminal to launch the program:
+To run this program the application must be started from the terminal using Streamlit.<br/> A .env file must also be written and stored in the local directory before running the program according to the instructions below.<br/> Once the installations below are completed and the env file has been made, navigate to the 'Boris' folder and run the following command in your terminal to launch the program:

 ```python
 streamlit run my_app.py